erikvanappeldoorn/hugo-erikito/content/about.md

   name = "Erik van Appeldoorn"
 +++

 I am a communicative software engineer, team-lead and trainer.
-Living in the Netherlands with my family.
+I am living with my family in the Netherlands.

 Next to coding I love sharing my experiences by teaching instructor-led courses, coaching developers and speaking at international tech. conferences.